-Forspoken hands-on preview: The PS5's next big exclusive?
+Forspoken review: More bark than bite

 Give them the run-around

-The areas you get to run around in Forspoken start off medium-sized but quickly become massive, full of small side activities and optional extras, most of which we didn't have time to explore.
+The areas you get to run around in Forspoken start off medium-sized but quickly become massive, full of small side activities and optional extras, offering hours of extra content for those who really gel with the game.

 Moving around these areas is pretty fun off the bat with Frey's Flow move letting her sprint at high speed.

-Honestly, though, the stamina mechanic here proved a drag with little upside, forcing us to occasionally stop when we'd rather not.
+More movement mechanics do arrive as you progress, including some really cool late-game options, although at the outset a stamina mechanic proves a bit of a drag with little upside, forcing us to occasionally stop when we'd rather not.

 You'll also spot glowing blue lights around the map that each award a Mana point to spend on upgrading your spells - think Crackdown's ability orbs and you're in the right ballpark.